 Théla is a plastic upcycling initiative that handcrafts products with discarded plastic, thus diverting plastic waste from filling landfills, polluting oceans and harming wildlife.

 The word ‘Théla’ colloquially means ‘plastic bags’ in Hindi.

-While living in Mumbai I witnessed the growth of consumerism and plastic consumption in India and began learning about the harmful impact of plastic on the environment.
+Later, however, I witnessed the growth of consumerism and plastic consumption in India and began learning about the harmful impact of plastic on the environment.

 My mother, Lata, knitter, crocheter, sewer, hand crafter, embroiderer, best pizza maker and ex-event manager manages all the production and operations in India.

 We collaborate with various like-minded organizations in India to make our upcycled products.
 We owe a lot to them for our growth, approach and values and it is a great source of motivation for us to be a part of their ethical community.